MsMatki/Movies/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Project Description

-This Movies App fetches the list of latest movies using the TMDB API.
-It displays the list of popular movies on the homepage, and users can click on any movie to view detailed information about it, including the title, release date, rating, and a brief synopsis.

-### Features

-- Latest Movies List: The homepage displays a list of the latest movies fetched from the TMDB API.
-- Movie Details: Clicking on any movie item will take you to a detailed page that provides comprehensive information about the movie.
-- Search Functionality: The app includes a search bar where users can search for any movie.
-As you type, it fetches and displays matching movies from the TMDB API.
-- CSS Modules: The project utilizes CSS Modules for styling, ensuring that styles are scoped locally and avoiding conflicts.

-### Technologies Used

-- Next.js: A React framework for production.
-- TypeScript: For type safety and better development experience.
-- TMDB API: To fetch movie data.
-- CSS Modules: For scoped and maintainable CSS.

 ## Learn More